 auto lambda = [x]() { std::cout << x << std::endl; };

-- By reference capture: If a variable is captured by reference, the lambda’s access to that reference depends on the lifetime of the external variable.
-If the external variable is destroyed before the lambda executes, this can lead to a dangling reference and undefined behavior.
+- Reference Capture: If the external variable is captured by reference, the lambda’s access to this reference depends on the lifetime of the external variable.
+If the external variable is destroyed before the lambda executes, a dangling reference issue will occur, leading to undefined behavior.

 int x = 10;